lemonlabs/slidingdebugmenu/README.md

         .commit();
     SlidingDebugMenu.attach(this)

-Using this method will automatically reinitialize every module on reinitialization or they could be shared between multiple activities.
+Using this method will automatically reinitialize every module on reinitialization and they could be shared between multiple activities.

 NOTE: Reflection is used to instantiate the modules, so currently only empty constructors are allowed.
 A dependency